Get Involved in Community Outreach

 Public Outreach Spotlight

-This initiative encourages SAA members and SAA chapters to reach out to their local community to offer humanitarian services and share their ideas and efforts with other chapters.
+The Public Outreach Spotlight Initiative encourages SAA members and chapters to reach out to their local community to offer humanitarian services and share their ideas and efforts with other chapters.
 The purpose of the Spotlight is to recognize the amazing humanitarian work that is done by SAA members and to inspire chapters and members to actively participate in humanitarian audiology.
-There are multiple ways to participate: 1) Create your own local event to serve your community and/or 2) Join/host a regional event.
-Your chapter can submit for extra chapter challenge points if hosting an event.
-Contact Megan Tice, SAA Public Outreach Chair, to showcase what your chapter is doing in your community.
+There are multiple ways to participate:

 "Ask Me About Audiology" Campaign (AMAA)

 In celebration of October being National Audiology Awareness Month, the SAA Public Outreach Committee challenges all SAA Chapters to advocate for audiology by participating in the fifth annual "Ask Me About Audiology" Campaign.
 The goal of the campaign is to bring audiology awareness down to the local level and encourage consumers to ask questions about audiology and hearing-related issues.
-Send pictures and/or reflections about your chapter's experiences participating in the event to the SAA Public Outreach Committee Chair, Megan Tice or tag us on social media.
+Send pictures and/or reflections about your chapter's experiences participating in the event to the SAA Education Committee Chair, Abby Simon, or tag us on social media.